MicrosoftDocs/fabric-docs/docs/data-warehouse/data-types.md

 The tables in [!INCLUDE [fabric-se](includes/fabric-se.md)] are automatically created whenever a table is created in the associated Lakehouse artifact.
 The column types in the [!INCLUDE [fabric-se](includes/fabric-se.md)] tables are derived from the source Delta types.

-The rules for mapping original Delta types to the SQl types in [!INCLUDE [fabric-se](includes/fabric-se.md)] are shown in the following table:
+The rules for mapping original Delta types to the SQL types in [!INCLUDE [fabric-se](includes/fabric-se.md)] are shown in the following table:

 | **Delta Data Type** | **SQL Data** **Type (Mapped)** |
 |---|---|